 - Schneider Electric

 The above list is derived from the competitiveness among these Energy Performance Contractor ESCOs in the EPC market in terms of how frequently they are shortlisted and subsequently selected as preferred Energy Performance Contractors to government organisations in various EPC tenders.
-While some of the above listed EPC ESCOs are large multi-national conglomerates, their EPC ESCO divisions in Australia is a small and insignificant part of their entire business.
+While some of the above listed ESCOs are large multi-national conglomerates, their EPC ESCO divisions in Australia is a small and insignificant part of their entire business.
 By contrast, specialist Energy Performance Contractor ESCOs such as Ecosave who are smaller privately owned companies compared to multi-nationals, but are many times larger than their competitors in terms of dedicated resources to designing and implementing EPC projects.
 As an example, Ecosave has over two-dozen staff in Australia alone dedicated to energy advisory, energy efficiency and energy management services constituting EPC projects, while in the U.S., Ecosave Inc. has more than 40 staff specialising in energy services.

 How to decide which EPC ESCO to work with?